 (Also?
 Japonesque make the BEST lip brushes.)

 Next I recommend setting your work with a translucent powder to make sure it stays put all day.
-Long before the HD craze, the heavy-duty camouflage brand Dermablend used to sell its concealer with a colourless powder.
+Long before the HD craze, the heavy-duty camouflage brand Dermablend used to sell its concealer with a loose white setting powder.
 The new formulas work exactly the same way but are, in my opinion, way more natural-looking.
-You can’t go wrong with the ones from MUFE or It Cosmetics:
+You can’t go wrong with the one from MUFE:

 But don’t use the sponge applicator or a great big kabuki.
 I actually take a bit of powder on my finger and press it into the pimple by hand, since dusting with a brush can rub off some of the concealer.
 I let it sit for maybe a minute or two before I take a small fluffy eyeshadow brush and blend the powder out.
 (You’ll want to use the powder everywhere you get shiny, not just where the pimple is—otherwise your skin will look weirdly matte in one spot.)

-The last step is a spritz of facial mist:
+The last step is a spritz of face mist:

-I use Shu Uemura’s right now, but any brand will do—it just helps to cut some of the matte-ness of the powder and give you a more natural skin finish.
+I use Jurlique’s rosewater mist right now, which is a celebrity favourite and so, so good, but any brand will do.
+The mist just helps to cut the matte look of the powder and gives you a more natural skin finish.
 And you’re done!